SciCompMod/memilio/cpp/models/abm/README.md

 ## Get Started

-You can find a full example in the [abm minimal example](../../examples/abm_minimal.cpp).
+You can find a full example in the [abm minimal example](../../examples/abm_minimal.cpp) and a more detailed documentation [here](https://dlr-sc.github.io/memilio/documentation/index.html).
+For a guide on installation and running the simulations and examples see this [README](../../README.md).

 Every person in the ABM belongs to an AgeGroup which we can define:
 ```